HERE’S YOUR STEP-BY-STEP GUIDE TO CRUSHING YOUR LIFE INSURANCE PARAMEDICAL EXAM

 Excess belly fat on your abdomen, regardless of your weight, can actually increase the chances of you developing heart disease.
 Be sure to measure your waistline frequently.
-As your medical exam approaches, it is a must that you qualify within these ranges:

 Once you quit smoking, you will now be able to lower your risks of catching a heart attack and even stroke.
 Since nicotine can cause plaque buildup on your blood vessels, avoiding it can effectively eliminate your risks of getting even more serious complications.
 It also lowers the threat of being diagnosed with nerve, kidney, lungs and eye diseases.

 Quitting second-hand smoke will help you regulate your blood glucose levels, normalize your blood pressure and control your cholesterol levels.
 This lets you avoid shortness of breath, chest pain or angina, and propels your body to become even more physically active.
 Who doesn’t want to get better with age?

 TIPS AND TRICKS FOR BETTER PARAMED BLOOD WORK OR LABS

 You can never reverse a lifetime of quarter pounders and t-bone steaks.
 What you can do, however, is try your best to regulate your blood pressure, blood glucose and cholesterol levels.
 Certain changes in your diet for approximately two weeks before the date of your medical exam can help yield good results.